Mike Gold

 Michael Gold (April 12, 1893 – May 14, 1967) was the pen-name of Jewish-American writer Itzhok Isaak Granich.
 A lifelong communist, Gold was a novelist, journalist, magazine editor, newspaper columnist, playwright, and literary critic.
-His semi-autobiographical novel Jews Without Money (1930) was a bestseller.
+His semi-autobiographical novel Jews without Money (1930) was a bestseller.
 During the 1930s and 1940s, Gold was considered the preeminent author and editor of U.S. proletarian literature.

 Early life

 Gold was born Itzhok Isaak Granich on April 12, 1893 on Delancey Street on the Lower East Side of Manhattan in New York City.
 His parents, Chaim Granich and Gittel Schwartz Granich, were Romanian Jewish immigrants.
-He had two younger brothers, Emmanuel and George.
+He had two younger brothers, Emmanuel and George, and a sister, Esther.

 When Chaim's small business failed and he became ill, the twelve-year-old Itzhok was forced, after a half year of high school, into a series of grinding jobs: errand boy in garment factories, shipping clerk, printer's assistant, night porter, driver's helper for the Adams Express Company, and filing clerk for the Southern Pacific Railroad.

 An early radicalizing experience occurred in April 1914.
 Itzhok was out of work and happened to wander into Union Square where an unemployment protest was in progress.
 He heard "passionate anticapitalist speeches" before the crowd was attacked by police.
 While trying to help an elderly woman who had been beaten, he himself was clubbed and bloodied by a policeman.
 The next day, Itzhok bought his first copy of the socialist journal The Masses.
 He later said, "I have always been grateful to that cop and that club.
 He introduced me to literature and the revolution."